-Strategy 3: Keeping Your Money Safe
+3. Keeping Your Money Safe

+How else to achieve financial security?
+Keep your money safe.
 This strategy isn’t about stashing cash under the mattress.
 In 21st-century terms, keeping money safe is more about making decisions that will protect an investment.

-Tactics like diversifying a portfolio to include some low-risk investments, cash-based savings investments, or even commodities, can help keep that portfolio steady if the market has a bad day.
+• Tactics like diversifying a portfolio to include some low-risk investments, cash-based savings investments, or even commodities, can help keep that portfolio steady if the market has a bad day.

-And when much of today’s money management is done online, keeping money safe can also mean protecting identity, passwords, and offline financial documents.
+• Since much of today’s money management is done online, keeping money safe can also mean protecting identity, passwords, and offline financial documents.

-Strategy 4: Getting Out of Debt
+4. Getting Out of Debt

 Creating a debt-payoff strategy can take just as much time and effort as creating a financial wellness plan, but if one is dependent on the other, it’s an essential step.

-Two popular methods include the debt snowball, which calls for paying off the lowest balance first and then applying that entire amount to the next-lowest balance (on top of the minimum).
+• The debt snowball, which calls for paying off the lowest balance first and then applying that entire amount to the next-lowest balance (on top of the minimum).